By Valerie Woodrum

-Although you could keep these items at home, it’s difficult to find a closet, safe or file cabinet that’s resistant to theft, water and fire.
-Bank safe deposit boxes are manufactured to resist not only fire and water, but heat, earthquakes, hurricanes, explosions and other disasters.
-Also, check with your insurance company.
-Some give discounts for keeping specific valuables in a safe deposit box.
-Since nothing in your safe deposit box is insured by the bank, you definitely want to insure them even though they’re in a safe deposit box.
+Although you could keep these items at home, it’s difficult to find a closet, safe or file cabinet that’s resistant to theft, water, and fire.
+A safe deposit box might even save you money on your homeowner's insurance as some companies give discounts for keeping specific valuables in a safe deposit box.
+Since nothing in your safe deposit box is insured by the bank, you definitely want to insure valuables even though they’re in a safe deposit box.

 In addition to valuables, many people put documents in a safe deposit box that will be needed when they become mortally ill or die:

 To assure your family can get to these promptly, you should jointly rent your box.
 Note that giving someone else a key isn’t joint access!
 You need to include the individual on the bank’s rental contract to provide unrestricted access.

 You can also appoint someone as an “agent,” giving them access to your safe deposit box until you revoke that access or die.
 An agent is appointed in the presence of a bank employee, assuring we know the agent.